Teacher Guide: Story Mode for Quests

 Absolutely!
 You’re welcome to modify the stories however you like or not at all.
 Don’t feel pressured, but also know you can have fun and make the stories your own!

-Our Story Guidebook contains lots of story lore that you and your students can explore and incorporate.
-Think of them as a springboard to help you imagine and create your own stories set in Classcraft’s world!
-You’ll even find “story ideas” across the various pages of the Guidebook to help get you and your students started with thinking up your own stories.
+Our Story Guidebook contains lots of story lore that you and your students can discover.
+Think of it as a springboard to help you imagine and create your own stories set in Classcraft’s world!
+You’ll even find “story ideas” across the various pages to stoke your imagination.

 Can I publish quests containing Classcraft stories to the Quests Marketplace?

 Yes!
-We encourage teachers to submit quests containing their own lesson content to the Marketplace for other teachers to discover and use.
-Feel free to incorporate stories and images from Story Mode, or add your own Classcraft-inspired stories!
+We always encourage teachers to submit quests containing their lessons to the Marketplace for other teachers to use.
+You’re welcome to incorporate stories and illustrations from Story Mode, or create your own Classcraft-inspired stories!

 Story Mode as experiential social emotional learning

-Classcraft’s Story Mode is uniquely designed to promote SEL values such as collaboration, empathy, and communication.
-These themes are already embedded in the stories, which means you don’t have to do anything extra.
-Your students will experience the benefits just by reading the stories!
+Classcraft’s Story Mode enhances SEL curriculum and efforts by exploring topics such as collaboration, empathy, and communication.
+These themes are woven into the stories, so your students will experience the benefits just by reading!

-That said, we also encourage teachers to read the stories aloud with their students.
-This is a great way to promote participation, build positive culture, and engage in thoughtful reflection together as a class.
+That said, we encourage teachers to discuss the stories aloud with their students so they can enjoy the adventure together.
+This is a great way to increase participation, build positive culture, and engage in thoughtful reflection as a class.

 Below are a few ways you can use these stories: